Koala conservation: History

-Koalas were hunted for food by Aboriginals.
+Koalas were hunted for food by Aboriginal Australian peoples.
 A common technique used to capture the animals was to attach a loop of ropey bark to the end of a long, thin pole, so as to form a noose.
 This would be used to snare an animal high in a tree, beyond the reach of a climbing hunter; an animal brought down this way would then be killed with a stone hand axe or hunting stick (waddy).
 According to the customs of some tribes, it was considered taboo to skin the animal, while other tribes thought the animal's head had a special status, and saved them for burial.

 The koala was heavily hunted by European settlers in the early 20th century, largely for its thick, soft fur.
 Pelts were in demand for use in rugs, coat linings, muffs, and as trimming on women's garments.
 Extensive cullings occurred in Queensland in 1915, 1917, and again in 1919, when over one million koalas were killed with guns, poisons, and nooses.
 More than two million pelts are estimated to have left Australia by 1924.
 The public outcry over these cullings was probably the first wide-scale environmental issue that rallied Australians.
 Novelist and social critic Vance Palmer, writing in a letter to The Courier-Mail, expressed the popular sentiment:

 The shooting of our harmless and lovable native bear is nothing less than barbarous ...
 No one has ever accused him of spoiling the farmer's wheat, eating the squatter's grass, or even the spreading of the prickly pear.
 There is no social vice that can be put down to his account ...
 He affords no sport to the gun-man ...
 And he has been almost blotted out already from some areas.